How modern Syria was created

 The lands of modern Syria for exactly four centuries, from 1517 to 1918, were part of the Ottoman Empire.
 After the defeat of the Ottoman Empire in the First World War, most of its land was occupied by the Entente powers, or declared independence.
 An important role in Arab politics before and after the First World War was played by Great Britain, which contributed to the intensification of anti-Ottoman sentiment among the population of the Arabian Peninsula.
 The British established friendly relations with the Saudi dynasty, which ruled in Nejd (the “core” of the future Saudi Arabia) and preached Salafism.
 However, the sacred for all Muslim cities of Mecca and Medina, located in the province of Hijaz, were under the control of the sheriffs of Mecca, which was ruled by the Hashimite Arab dynasty from 1201.
 Sheriffs retained power over the holy city and after the entry of the Hejaz into the Ottoman Empire.
 During World War I, the British managed to push Sheriff Mecca Hussein Ibn Ali to an anti-Ottoman protest.
 He was promised official recognition as the king of the independent Hejaz.
 In June, 1916, Mr. Hussein ibn Ali, raised a revolt against Ottoman rule, hoping thereafter to unite all Arabs of the Arabian Peninsula under his rule.
 Hejaz acted on the side of Great Britain, so when, in 1918, British troops commanded by Edmund Henry Allenby entered Syria and 30 September occupied Damascus, along with them came the Arab forces under the command of Faisal, the son of Meccan sheriff and King Hejaz Hussein ibn Ali .
 Faisal held the post of Minister of the Interior in Hejaz.
 The king of Hijaz hoped that with the help of Great Britain he would succeed in uniting all Arab lands under his rule - from Syria in the north to Yemen in the south.
 Therefore, his son Faisal began to form the Arab government in Damascus.
 In October, 1918 was appointed Ali Reid Bash al-Rikabi (1864-1942), a native of Damascus, a former Turkish general, who opposed the entry of the Ottoman Empire into the war on the German side and paid for it with a military career.

-Before joining Damascus, the forces of Faisal al-Rikabi served as mayor of the city.
-However, the British were not going to give the Middle Eastern lands under the administration of the Hijaz Hashemites.
-Prince Faisal was allowed to rule only the eastern part of Syria, since, in accordance with the Sykes-Picot agreements, Palestine was reserved for British control, and Lebanon and Western Syria for French control.
-As early as 8 October 1918 French troops landed in Beirut, replacing British garrisons in Syria.
-The French military administration ceased operations of the Arab authorities.
-Thus, the hopes of the Hijaz dynasty to establish their power over the entire Arab Middle East did not materialize, although Hussein ibn Ali and Faisal continued to count on a possible revenge.
-France demanded the full implementation of the Sykes-Picot agreement, in connection with which Great Britain withdrew its troops from Damascus.
-Prince Faisal’s attempts to find understanding with the ruling circles in Great Britain and France were not crowned with success.
-French General Anri Gouraud was appointed High Commissioner of Syria and Cilicia (southeastern coast of Turkey).
+Before the entry into Damascus of the troops of Faisal al-Ricabi, he served as mayor of the city.
+However, the British were not going to give the Middle East lands under the control of the Hejaz Hashemites.
+Prince Faisal was allowed to rule only the eastern part of Syria, since, in accordance with the Sykes-Pico agreements, Palestine was reserved for British control, and Lebanon and Western Syria - for French control.
+Already on October 8, 1918, French troops landed in Beirut, which replaced British garrisons in Syria.
+The French military administration ceased the activities of the Arab authorities.
+Thus, the hopes of the Hejaz dynasty to establish their power over the entire Arab Middle East did not come true, although Hussein ibn Ali and Faisal continued to count on a possible revenge.
+France demanded full implementation of the Sykes-Picot agreements, in connection with which Great Britain withdrew its troops from Damascus.
+Prince Faisal's attempts to find understanding with the ruling circles in Britain and France were unsuccessful.
+French General Henri Gouraud was appointed High Commissioner for Syria and Cilicia (southeast coast of Turkey).
 However, the Syrian population did not welcome the French presence in the country.
-Meanwhile, Faisal’s father, Hussein ibn Ali, unsuccessfully waged war with Nedjd, which was ruled by the Saudis.
-In the Arabian Peninsula, there was a struggle for power, in which the Saudi dynasty, the ruler of Nejd, the Hashimite dynasty, the ruler of the Hijaz and the Rashidid dynasty, the ruler of the Jabal Shammar emirate participated.
-While his father fought on the Arabian Peninsula, his son Faisal did not give up hope for the approval of the monarch of Syria.
-In March, the 1920 in Damascus, the Syrian National Congress was assembled, proclaiming Syria’s political independence within its historic borders, including the British-occupied Palestinian land.
+Meanwhile, Faisal's father Hussein ibn Ali was unsuccessfully waging a war with Nejd, which was ruled by the Saudis.
+On the Arabian Peninsula, there was a struggle for power, in which the Saudi dynasty that ruled Nejd, the Hashemite dynasty that ruled the Hejaz and the Rashidid dynasty that ruled the emirate of Jebel Shammar took part.
+While his father was at war in the Arabian Peninsula, his son Faisal did not give up hope of confirmation as the monarch of Syria.
+In March 1920, the Syrian National Congress was convened in Damascus, which proclaimed the political independence of Syria in its historical borders, including the British-occupied lands of Palestine.
 At the same congress, Faisal was proclaimed king.
-Ali Reed Ar-Ricabi 9 May 1920 was appointed prime minister of Syria.
-The al-Ricabi government introduced universal military service in Syria and began to build and strengthen its own armed forces.
-Naturally, what is happening has caused a sharply negative reaction in Paris, which by this time received a mandate to govern Syria and Lebanon.
-In addition, the Christians of Lebanon, who feared discrimination and pogroms in the event that the lands they inhabited the Syrian Arab kingdom, were unhappy.
-The Council of Christian Leaders was assembled in Baabda, which was 22 March 1920. proclaimed political independence of Lebanon.
-July 14 1920 city France’s High Commissioner in Syria, General Henri Gourettes, presented an ultimatum to King Feisal, putting before the latter two possible alternatives - the abdication of the royal throne in Syria or cooperation with the French authorities and the fulfillment of their instructions.
-Faisal, who sought to maintain his power in Syria, decided to cooperate with the French military administration.
-It is likely that he would have retained the royal title and received part of the rights to rule Syria, but Syrian Defense Minister Yusuf al-Azma refused to submit to the French command.
+Ali Rida al-Ricabi was appointed Prime Minister of Syria on May 9, 1920.
+The al-Ricabi government introduced universal military service in Syria and began to create and strengthen its own armed forces.
+Naturally, the ongoing events caused a sharply negative reaction in Paris, which by this time had received a mandate to govern Syria and Lebanon.
+In addition, the Christians of Lebanon were also unhappy, who feared discrimination and pogroms if the lands inhabited by them became part of the Syrian Arab Kingdom.
+The Council of Christian Leaders was assembled in Baabda, which on 22 March 1920 proclaimed the political independence of Lebanon.
+On July 14, 1920, the High Commissioner of France in Syria, General Henri Gouraud, presented an ultimatum to King Faisal, confronting the latter with two possible alternatives - abdication of the royal throne in Syria or cooperation with the French authorities and fulfillment of their orders.
+Faisal, seeking to maintain his power in Syria, decided to cooperate with the French military administration.
+It is likely that he would have retained the royal title and received some of the rights to govern Syria, but Syrian Defense Minister Yusuf al-Azma refused to obey the French command.
 A quick Franco-Syrian war began.
-The Syrian army was defeated in the battle of Maysalun, suffering huge losses.
-Al-Azma's war minister also died.
-Already 24 July 1920 General Goybet's troops entered Damascus.
+In the Battle of Maysaloun, the Syrian army was defeated, suffering huge losses.
+Minister of War al-Azma was also killed.
+On July 24, 1920, General Goibet's troops entered Damascus.

 Syria under the French mandate.
 Country section